 ULIO THE ADJUTANT GENERAL=”

-– 29 June 1943 – his mother learned he had died eight months after his death
+On June 29, 1943, his mother learned he had died eight months earlier.

 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON STAFF SERGEANT CARL F ABBOTT WHO PREVIOUSLY REPORTED AS PRISONER OF WAR DIED THIRD OCTOBER NINETEEN FORTY TWO IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS A RESULT OF MALARIA PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF THE TIME OF REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER TO FOLLOW=